mk360/feh-battles/src/architecture.md

 # Game Architecture

+## Terminology

+- Combat: the phase where two opposing units interact and fight against each other.
+- Combat Round or Turn: the unit of time inside a Combat, where a single unit attacks and a single unit defends.
+Combats are made of one or several Combat Rounds.
+- Battle: the overall battle state, with its map, teams, members, their own states, etc.

 ## History

 This game engine was first designed using a classical Object-Oriented Programming approach.
 Each hero would be their own class, with properties filled as we go with skills, movement type, weapon type, etc. But I had to find a way to describe FEH's effects, in a way that allows for a "allow / neutral / disallow" mechanism.
 So I came up with the concept of Cursors.